 The present review took a different approach: program results were evaluated according to criteria for program effectiveness derived from the field of prevention research.
-Assuming that adequate standards of methodological rigor have been met (to give confidence in the study findings), the scientific consensus on prevention research, as reflected in the work of the Society for Prevention Research, recommends defining program effectiveness according to rigorous criteria for program outcomes or effects.19 We applied these recommendations in ways relevant to sex education in school settings.
+Assuming that adequate standards of methodological rigor have been met (to give confidence in the study findings), the scientific consensus on prevention research, as reflected in the work of the Society for Prevention Research, recommends defining program effectiveness according to rigorous criteria for program outcomes or effects.
+19 We applied these recommendations in ways relevant to sex education in school settings.
 Specifically:

-- 1. We looked for positive program effects (significant at the p<.05 level)... - a.
-On at least one key protective indicator (delay of sexual initiation/debut, increased condom use-especially consistent condom use, or decreased pregnancy or STDs rates),20 - b.
-Sustained at least 12 months after the end of the program (thus lasting from one school year to the next), - c.
-Found for the main (intended) youth population, not just a subgroup, - d.
-Excluding programs that also produced negative effects, and - e.
-Based on all credible studies of the program, including studies by independent evaluators (i.e., those who are not the program's developers or marketers). - 2.
-Negative/harmful program effects on important sexual health indicators were counted if they impacted the intended population or a substantial subgroup (e.g., males only or females only) and lasted for any duration.
-Such negative program impacts are a cause for concern and negate a prevention program's claim to "effectiveness," according to a consensus in the field of prevention program research.21
+- 1. We looked for positive program effects (significant at the p<.05 level)... - On at least one key protective indicator (delay of sexual initiation/debut, increased condom use especially consistent condom use, or decreased pregnancy or STDs rates),20 - Sustained at least 12 months after the end of the program (thus lasting from one school year to the next), - Found for the main (intended) youth population, not just a subgroup, - Excluding programs that also produced negative effects, and - Based on all credible studies of the program, including studies by independent evaluators (i.e., those who are not the program's developers or marketers).

+2. Negative/harmful program effects on important sexual health indicators for the intended population or a substantial subgroup (e.g., males only or females only) that lasted for any duration were considered to negate a prevention program's claim to "effectiveness," consistent with the consensus in the field of prevention program research.21